mcornick/clilol/docs/clilol_status_post.md

 ---
 ## clilol status post

-Post a status
+post a status

 ### Synopsis

 Posts a status to status.lol.

-Quote the status if it contains spaces.
+Quote the status text if it contains spaces.

+You can specify an emoji with the --emoji flag.
+If not set, the sparkles emoji will be used.

+You can specify an external URL with the --external-url flag.
+This will be shown as a "Respond" link on the statuslog.
+If not set, no external URL will be used.

 ```
 clilol status post [status text] [flags]